mrlvsb/kelvin/README.md

 ## How to create a new task

-1. Udelat novy adresar v /srv/kelvin/kelvin/tasks
-2. Vytvorit readme.md a nejake vstupy (mala_cisla.in) a vystupy (mala_cisla.out)
-3. Pripadne dalsi konfigurace je v config.yml ve stejnem adresari
-4. Pak se vytvorit zaznam v tabulce Tasks (zvolit nazev, a nazev adresare)
-5. Nasledne dany task priradit na cviceni

-OPT: a obrazky se muzou davat treba do adresare figures
+1. Create a new directory in `/srv/kelvin/kelvin/tasks`.
+2. Create `readme.md` and some input (small_numbers.in) and output (small_output.out) files.
+3. Optionally create a configuration file `config.yml`.
+4. Add a new Task record in admin (choose a name, ented directory).
+5. Assign the task to a Class.

 ## Task options in `config.yml`